Alicia Gallagher: Andy Sugden

 Following a brief fling with Declan Macey (Jason Merrells), Alicia had a relationship with Andy Sugden (Kelvin Fletcher).
 Alicia learned all about Andy's troubled past and told her sister that it was ancient history as far as she was concerned.
 Anderson told Kate Woodward from Inside Soap that Alicia could pack a punch and Andy had one chance, so if he blew it, Alicia would be off.
 Anderson explained that Alicia really liked that Andy was down-to-earth and just wanted to have a family, work on the farm and come home for his tea.
 She said Alicia shared the same sentiments and did not have big ambitions.
 Fletcher and Anderson came up with the idea of Alicia being a fan of pop group Take That and so Andy buys Alicia tickets to see them live.
 Anderson said Alicia was flattered by the gift and loved that Andy had thought of her.
 Andy and Alicia's relationship went through a rough patch when Andy offered to loan Alicia some money and then tried to get her a job at the local veterinary surgery.

 Anderson told Woodward, "Alicia is an incredibly proud person and thinks she's confided in Andy alone about her situation.
 So the fact he's gone behind her back and talked about her problems with other people makes her absolutely furious."
 Alicia was hurt that Andy had taken her confidential worries to someone else.
 Anderson hoped the couple would be able to work out their issues and get their relationship back on track.
 Alicia later became involved in the show's saviour sibling storyline, which saw Andy agree to have another baby with Debbie Dingle (Charley Webb) in a bid to save his sick daughter Sarah Sugden Jr. (Sophia Amber Moore).
 Alicia tried to be supportive, but her feelings surrounding her own infertility made it hard for her to deal with her boyfriend having a baby with someone else.
-Anderson stated that Alicia was aware of ill Sarah was, but there was a point at which she would have to "a huge decision" about her relationship with Andy.
+Anderson stated that Alicia was aware of how ill Sarah was, but there was a point at which she would have to make "a huge decision" about her relationship with Andy.